AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 ### New Versions {#new-versions}

-When creating a New version of a proof, the reviewers from the previous version will automatically be shown (with the same role as the previous version).
+When creating a new version of a proof, the reviewers from the previous version will automatically be shown (with the same role as the previous version).

 You can edit the proof roles applied to reviewers when creating the new version (1).